There are lots of self-help phrases out there.

 There's something "ontologically true" about Self vs. Collective, Now vs. Future, and Internal vs. External.
 They are "fit" with how reality works.

 As an example, I wrote a piece in May 2019 on Categorizing Needs.
 I was trying to understand the different frameworks for needs (like Maslow) to come to a single unified framework.
 Here's what I arrived at:

 This is like a weaker Frankenstein version of Bentoism.
 You could move Individual Meaning needs to the bottom right as Future Me and break up Collective/Connection needs into the top row as Now Us (connection) and Future Us (collective).

 So similar to Bentoism!
 So surprising!
 Well, not really.
 In fact, it would almost be surprising if something like this didn't convergently evolve.

-Similarly, I would expect this Self-Help Cube to convergently evolve.
+Similarly, I would expect The Cube to convergently evolve.
 It doesn't really matter whether I write about it or not.
 Someone would recognize something similar (and probably already has!).

 What other 2x2's are a forced move in design space?
 What 2x2's share an axis with another 2x2?
 Is the 2x2 itself a forced move?